muneer78/muneer78.github.io/_posts/2021-08-10-how-bad-should-we-feel-when-the-willfully-unvaccinated-die.md

 ---
 date: 2021-08-10
-title: How Bad Should We Feel When The Willfully Unvaccinated Die
+title: "How Bad Should We Feel When The Willfully Unvaccinated Die?"
 tags: current-events
 ---